greghughespdx/swarm-viz/README.md

-# swarm-viz
+# Swarm-Viz

-Real-time WebGL visualization of an [Overstory](https://github.com/jayminwest/overstory) multi-agent swarm.
-Watch agents spawn, message each other, and merge work — live, at 60fps.
+Written (appropriately) in TypeScript, swarm-viz is a eal-time WebGL visualization of an [Overstory](https://github.com/jayminwest/overstory) multi-agent swarm.
+Art meets tech: Watch agents spawn, message each other, and merge work — live, at 60fps.

-Think: Tron meets NASA mission control.
-Dark background, neon accents, bloom glow.

-Overstory was created by Jaymin West, and you should check/try it out.
-Get a little crazy.
-Learn a Lot.
+Overstory was created by Jaymin West, and you really should check/try it out.
+Get a little crazy, burn some tokens, learn a Lot.

 ---

 ## What It Shows

+You run an agent swarm on Overstory, and the swarm-viz service lights up your browser.

 | Visual | What It Represents |
 |--------|--------------------|